Connect

 .

-Truth: You won’t get a balanced bikini body by under eating and spending countless hours on the treadmill.
+Truth: You won’t get a balanced bikini body by under-eating and spending countless hours on the treadmill.

-Contrary to popular belief, lifting weights will not give you a “manly” physique.
-As a professional in the fitness industry, I have heard many women say they are afraid of resistance training because they don’t want to lose their femininity and have a “bulky” shape.
-This is why I enjoy sharing my personal fitness journey because, well…seeing is believing and the proof is in the results.
+This is why I enjoy sharing my fitness journey because, well…seeing is believing and the proof is in the results.
 I am going to share with you my split training schedule, a complete workout schedule with exercises, reps, and sets formatted specifically for a competitive bikini body while also focusing on the importance of balanced training.

-The high majority of the public turns to fitness for aesthetics.
-While aesthetics is definitely one of the reasons why we partake in balanced training, a reason of higher importance is functionality.
+A high majority of the public turns to fitness for aesthetics.
+While aesthetics is one of the reasons why we partake in balanced training, a reason of higher importance is functionality.
 Every day, whether we are in or out of the gym, we are causing added stress to our bodies.
-We pick up children, dogs, groceries, laundry etc. and often times with improper form.
-We are often sitting in cars or desks for extensive periods of time, unknowingly slightly hunched over with our shoulders rounded causing bad posture.
-At any given moment we can easily injure ourselves by simply doing day to day activities if we don’t make it a point to strengthen our bodies with resistance training.
-To start, I will share my current workout schedule and explain why I have chosen this particular split:
+We pick up children, dogs, groceries, laundry, etc., and sometimes do this with improper form.
+We sit in our cars or at desks for extensive periods, unknowingly slightly hunched over with our shoulders rounded causing bad posture.
+At any given moment we can easily injure ourselves during our day-to-day activities if we don’t make it a point to strengthen our bodies with resistance training.

 Bikini Workout Split